Skip to content

 Cargo Insurance:

-Protects goods during transport.
+Protects items throughout transport.

 Applies to sea and air freight.

-Can be tailored to specific shipments.
+Can be tailor-made to particular shipments.

 Hull Insurance:

-Covers damage to the ship itself.
+Covers harm to the ship itself.

 Includes accidental damage, collisions, and grounding.

-Frequently includes coverage for equipment breakdowns.
+Frequently consists of coverage for gear breakdowns.

 Liability Insurance: